Louisiana Tech vs. UTEP NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Louisiana Tech and its opponents have gone over the current 56.5-point total in four of five games (80%) this season.
+- Louisiana Tech's games this season have gone over 56.5 points four of five times.

-- UTEP and its opponents have combined to score more than 56.5 points in one game this season.
+- UTEP has combined with its opponents to score more than 56.5 points in one game this season.

-- The combined points per game average of the two teams, 59.2, is 2.7 points greater than Saturday's over/under.

-- This contest's over/under is 1.1 points above the 55.4 these two squads combine to allow per game this season.
+- Saturday's over/under is 2.7 points lower than the two team's combined 59.2 points per game average.

-- The Bulldogs and their opponents have scored an average of 62 points per game in 2021, 5.5 more than Saturday's total.
+- The 55.4 combined points per game that these two squads have allowed this season are 1.1 fewer than the 56.5 total in this contest.

 Louisiana Tech Stats and Trends

-- In Louisiana Tech's five games this season, it has three wins against the spread.

-- The Bulldogs have been favored by 6.5 points or more two times this season and have not covered the spread in any of them.
+- The Bulldogs have yet to cover the spread this season when favored by 6.5 points or more.

-- Louisiana Tech has gone over the point total in 80% of its opportunities this year (four times over five games with a set point total).

-- Louisiana Tech is 3-2 against the spread and 2-3 overall this season when the team notches more than 22 points.
+- Louisiana Tech is 3-2 against the spread and 2-3 overall in games when it scores more than 22.0 points.

-- When Louisiana Tech churns out more than 301.3 yards, the team is 3-1 against the spread and 1-3 overall.
+- In games that Louisiana Tech picks up more than 301.3 yards, the team is 3-1 against the spread and 1-3 overall.

 - The Bulldogs have seven giveaways this season, while the Miners have 10 takeaways .